AetherRadio/X6100Buildroot/readme.md

 ## Dockerfile and VSCode (cross-platform development)

-You can have a nice development environment, including developing on windows, you can use the included Docker setup.
+You can have a nice development environment, including developing on Windows, you can use the included Docker setup.
 You'll need [Visual Studio Code](https://code.visualstudio.com/) and [Docker](https://www.docker.com/) installed (on Windows machines, Docker